If You’re Applying for a Car Loan While on Centrelink Benefits, You’ll Need to Know About This Important Document

 Mission accomplished!
 After these easy questions, you will be directed to the ‘Receipt’ page, which basically means you have made a successful document request.
 As well as showing your receipt, this page will contain a link to the PDF version of your Income Statement.
 Follow the link, and your Income Statement will open on your screen.
 Save a copy of your Income Statement onto your computer and print it out to include with your car loan application.

 See?
 Too easy.

-If you’re applying for a car loan while recieving Centrelink benefits, you will need to include a Centrelink Income Statement as part of your application.
+If you’re applying for a car loan on Centrelink benefits, you will need to include a Centrelink Income Statement as part of your application.
 This document is only necessary for loan applicants actually receiving Centrelink benefits.